William Anglin Scarlett

 Sir William Anglin Scarlett (1777–1831) was Chief Justice of Jamaica known for his love of justice.

 Early life

 Scarlett was the son of Robert Scarlett who owned property in Jamaica.
 His elder brother, James, was to become Attorney General.
 He was educated in Edinburgh and at Trinity College, Cambridge, where he graduated Bachelor of Arts in 1802.

 Career

 Scarlett became Chief Justice of Jamaica in 1821.
-In 1823, Scarlett successfully descended a man against a charge of libel brought by the Duke of Manchester, the Governor of Jamaica.
-Scarlett was successful, but even as a Chief Justice, was abused as he left.
+In 1823, Scarlett presided over the trial of a man on a charge of libel brought by the Duke of Manchester, the Governor of Jamaica.
+The man was acquitted, but even as a Chief Justice, Scarlett was abused as he left the court.

 He was involved again in another case where he opposed the governor.
 Scarlett released prisoners but they were rearrested and exiled from Jamaica.
 Scarlett's decision was in time upheld by the British Parliament.